-The Alabama Grocers Education Foundation held its Annual Spring Golf Outing on Thursday, April 5, 2018 at Inverness Country Club in Birmingham, Alabama.
-This tournament raised funds for the Alabama Grocers Education Foundation, to provide scholarships to employees and children of employees of Alabama Grocers Association companies.
+The Alabama Grocers Education Foundation held its Annual Fall Golf Outing on Thursday, October 18, 2018 at Inverness Country Club in Birmingham, Alabama.
+This tournament raised funds for the Alabama Grocers Education Foundation.
+The Alabama Grocers Education Foundation provides scholarships to employees and children of employees of Alabama Grocers Association companies and funds a Tuition Reimbursement Program that helps current AGA member employees further their grocery careers by taking needed educational classes.
 To date AGEF has awarded over 1.2 million dollars because of the tremendous support of our members at golf tournaments such as this one.

 AGA WORK ON HEALTHY FOOD FINANCING TO BECOME A REALITY

 On Wednesday, April 4th, Governor Kay Ivey awarded a total of $300,000 in grants to provide primarily low-income persons and senior citizens with improved access to healthy and fresh foods.
 These grants stemmed from the work of our Association, Voices for Alabama’s Children, and the Joseph S. Bruno Foundation and a Food Summit, held in November 2014 to discuss the possibility of Healthy Food Financing in Alabama and how we could use a variety of tools to bring this to our state.
 Through research and working with The Food Trust a report was created showing over 1,8 million Alabama residents, including nearly half a million children live in lower-income communities underserved by grocery stores.